Internet Store and Ecommerce Solution Provider - Free Web Site - Free Web Space and Site Hosting - Web Hosting - High Speed Internet

 Guy C. Lamunyon served as a combat medic in Vietnam with Geronimo's Medicine Men during 1971 with both A and B Companies.
 Prior to this assignment he served at Ireland Army Hospital, Fort Knox in Dispersary #7.

 He was commissioned in 1991 and served with the California Army National Guard's 143rd Evacuation Hospital, US Army Reserve's 176 Med.
 Group and in the California Army National in the Los Alamitos Physical Examination Station.
 He was activated during the LA Riots, the LA Earthquake and often for medical processing of California Guardmen being deloyed for the War on Terror.
 He also went to Panama on a humanitarian mission (Nuevos Horizantes).
-MAJ Lamunyon served as Commanding Officer for Headquarters and Headquarters Detachoment, 176th Medical Group in Garden Grove, California including deployment for two major multiservice exercises.
+LTC Lamunyon served as Commanding Officer for Headquarters and Headquarters Detachoment, 176th Medical Group in Garden Grove, California including deployment for two major multiservice exercises.
 He also served as Operations Officer for the Los Alamitos Physical Examination Station and Personnel Officer (S1) for the California Medical Detachment.

-In 2003, at the request of LTC Harry Glenn, MAJ Lamunyon provided predeployment combat stress consultation prior to the Geromino deployment to Afghanastan.
-In 2004 MAJ Lamunyon served on active duty as a case manager for the Community Based Healthcare Organization (CBHCO) providing medical case management services for California Guardsmen and Reservists returning from the War On Terror.
-MAJ Lamunyon consulted on the debriefing of California Guard personnel deployed for Hurricane Relief (Katrina) and served as a debriefer for those personnel.
-He is currently serving as the Executive Officer of the California Army National Guard Medical Detachment.
+In 2003, at the request of LTC Harry Glenn, LTC Lamunyon provided predeployment combat stress consultation prior to the Geronimo (1/501st) deployment to Afghanastan.
+In 2004 MAJ Lamunyon served on active duty as a case manager for the Community Based Healthcare Organization (CBHCO - later known as Warrior Transition) providing medical case management services for California Guardsmen and Reservists returning from the War On Terror.
+LTC Lamunyon consulted on the debriefing of California Guard personnel deployed for Hurricane Relief (Katrina) and served as a debriefer for those personnel.
+He has also served as Executive Office and Deputy Commander for Administration for the statewide Medical Detachment.
+His final assignment was as the Office In Charge, Examination Station, Los Alamitos, CA. LTC Lamunyon retired from military service in June, 2010.

-MAJ Lamunyon also serves as medical historian for Geronimo's Medicine Men.
+LTC Lamunyon also serves as medical historian for Geronimo's Medicine Men.

 Webmaster on patrol in the jungle somewhere in I Corps, Republic of Vietnam.